9X9NETWORK/nncloudtv/sql/README.md

 - tables: table listing, and sql commands
 - truncate commands: devel shortcut

-<strike>ps. some of them should be migrated to .sql file in the future.</strike>
+<del>ps. some of them should be migrated to .sql file in the future.</del>

 db
 --------------------------------